-The Caribbean Plate is a mostly oceanic tectonic plate underlying much of Central America and the Caribbean Sea off the north coast of South America.
+The Caribbean Plate is a mostly-oceanic tectonic plate underlying much of Central America and the Caribbean Sea off the north coast of South America.
 These borders are regions of intense seismic activity, including frequent earthquakes and volcanic eruptions.

 Ciénaga de Zapata (Zapata Swamp) is located within the Zapata Peninsula on the southern coast of Cuba.
 Both a National Park and Biosphere Reserve, it is one of the largest and most important wetlands in the Caribbean region with a marine borderline.

 Hispaniola is the second largest and most populated island in the Caribbean region.
-It is located within the Greater Antilles and is divided politically into two separate sovereign nations: the Republic of Haiti and the Dominican Republic.
+It is located within the Greater Antilles and is divided politically into two sovereign nations: the Republic of Haiti and the Dominican Republic.

 Saint Martin is an island in the northeastern Caribbean Sea.
 It lies at the northern end of the Leeward Islands group in the Lesser Antilles.
-The southern third of the island is tied historically and administratively with the Netherlands, the northern two-thirds with France.
+The southern third of the island is tied historically and administratively with the Netherlands, and the northern two-thirds with France.

 Jardines de la Reina is an archipelago off the southern coast of Cuba.
 The country's second-largest archipelago is formed by over 250 virgin coral islands and numerous cays.
 The island group is one of Cuba's largest protected areas, a marine reserve and a national park.